Abundance of clean, economical geothermal energy in the state’s existing oil and gas wells gets the cold shoulder

 In an energy and environment report on Texas, NPR covered the SMU Geothermal Laboratory‘s research to locate and quantify the huge geothermal resources available for production from existing oil wells within Texas.
 The NPR report relied on the expertise of SMU geothermal expert Maria Richards, director of the SMU Geothermal Laboratory.

 Historically, geothermal development has been restricted to areas with substantial tectonic activity or volcanism, such as The Geysers field in California.
-But sophisticated mapping of geothermal resources directed by David Blackwell, SMU’s Hamilton professor of Geothermal Studies, and Maria Richards, director of SMU’s Geothermal Laboratory, makes it clear that vast geothermal resources reachable through current technology could replace and multiply the levels of energy currently produced in the United States – mostly by coal-fired power plants.
+But SMU’s sophisticated mapping of geothermal resources makes it clear that vast geothermal resources reachable through current technology could replace and multiply the levels of energy currently produced in the United States — mostly by coal-fired power plants.

 Three recent technological developments are feeding increased geothermal development in areas with little or no tectonic activity or volcanism: